-The floor plan also showed where to install the cabinetry to store tools, bikes, storage bins, recycling bins and a bar fridge.
+The floor plan also showed where to install the cabinetry to store tools, storage bins, recycling bins, and a bar fridge.
 After Christine’s approval, they moved on to the next stages of the project.

 In week three of the challenge, Christine decided on the garage flooring, cabinetry, backsplash, countertops, and the wall color.

-Christine decided on the Floortex™ Coating for the garage floor because of its durability and low maintenance.
-She chose the Quicksilver colour which Garage used to begin the transformation.
+Christine decided on a Floortex™ floor coating because of its durability and the low maintenance it needed.
+She chose the Quicksilver color.

-Christine chose Garage Living’s sleek, stylish and oh-so-practical Signature Cabinetry in a charcoal grey.
-The stainless steel backsplash adds a bit of style and edge to the design while a maple butcher-block countertop adds a touch of homieness.
+Christine chose Garage Living’s sleek, stylish and oh-so-practical Signature Cabinetry in charcoal grey.
+The stainless steel backsplash adds a bit of style and edge to the design while a maple butcher block countertop adds a touch of homieness.

 A car lift was also installed to store an extra vehicle and maximize the storage space in the garage.
-Christine said that “to watch the car rise is really quite awesome.
+Christine said that “to watch the car raise and lower is really quite awesome.
 It’s like a fun elevator with no walls.”

-A slatwall was added to the wall beside the car lift.
+A slatwall storage system was added to the wall beside the car lift.
 The hanging storage keeps the floor area tidy and is ideal for seasonal items and bikes.
-If the car lift isn’t being used for a vehicle it is used as an elevator to reach the bikes hanging on the wall – very efficient.
+If the car lift isn’t being used for a vehicle, it is used as an elevator to reach the bikes hanging on the wall – very efficient!